MarcioCantos/React-myReads/README.md

 # MyReads

-This is a sinmple book app to keep your virtual library up to date.
-The application use goole book api to do a search and you will be able to add those books to your bookshelve (it could be 'Reading', 'Want to Read' and 'Read').
+This is a simple book app to keep my virtual library up to date.
+The application uses Goole Books API to do a search.
+You will be able to add those books to your bookshelve (it could be 'Reading', 'Want to Read' and 'Read').

 ## Install